-It can be seen that for Scenario 1, the increase in total cumulative noise compared to the existing noise levels is 0.1 dB(A).
+It can be seen that the increase in total cumulative noise compared to the existing noise levels is 0.1 to 1.3 dB(A).
 This is considered a negligible effect, and an increase that is not detectable by the human ear.
 Furthermore, the daytime amenity noise level applied is in accordance with Section 5.1, where it states: